Intimate partner/domestic violence

 Teen dating violence data

-In 2017, among Utah teens who were dating or going out with someone:
+In 2023, among Utah teens who were dating or going out with someone:

-- Almost three times as many females (8.7% of females compared to 3.2% of males) students were physically hurt on purpose by someone they were dating or going out with one or more times during the past 12 months.
+- More than one out of every 15 students were physically hurt on purpose by someone they were dating or going out with one or more times during the past 12 months.4

-- Learn and demonstrate health relationships behaviors.
+- Learn and demonstrate healthy relationship behaviors.

 - Increase effective communication skills.